openhab/openhab-docs/_addons_actions/telegram/readme.md

 end
 ```

-Do not use username/password in url like in this example `http://<username>:<password>@server/image.png`; pass the credentials to the `sendTelegramPhoto` method instead.

-`http` and `https` are the only protocols allowed.

-If you would like to send a base64 jpeg or png image.
+To send a base64 jpeg or png image:

 telegram.rules